ironhack-labs/lab-es6-promises/README.md

   obtainInstruction(food, step)
   ```

-   **You should not make any changes to this file either.**
+  :exclamation: **You should not make any changes to this file either.**

 - `javascript/index.js` - in this file we left an example to show you how the code should execute.
 However, the provided code doesn't use nested callbacks or promises *yet*, which is why the steps won't print in the correct order.
 Your task in the first iteration will be to do this properly, but more on that later.

 - `index.html` - contains a base HTML structure needed so no need to add any code there.
 Previously mentioned JavaScript files are already linked to the `index.html`.
-The `data.js` loads first to make sure arrays that hold instructions are already loaded and can be used in other files, where we need them.  **You should not make any changes to this file.**
+The `data.js` loads first to make sure arrays that hold instructions are already loaded and can be used in other files, where we need them.
+  :exclamation: **You should not make any changes to this file.**